 Society for Peace and Conflict Resolution

-Another important role of SPCR is to act as a representative or advocate for students in the International Peace and Conflict Resolution Department with faculty and administration.
+Another important role of SPCR is to act as a representative and/or advocate for students in the International Peace and Conflict Resolution Program with faculty and administration.
 As part of this responsibility, we are represented at faculty meetings, vital events on and off campus, and we maintain a strong relationship with the department.

 SPCR supports its members' efforts to turn theory into practice by organizing events around their area of interest.